Fraud Blocker

 Wurrumiyanga (Tiwi Islands)

-Visit remote Bathurst Island and meet with local Tiwi guides to learn of the unique culture and visit the art center.
-Experience a Welcome to Country and basket-weaving exhibition before enjoying a traditional Australian afternoon tea of damper and billy tea.
+Visit remote Bathurst Island, where with local Tiwi guides you’ll learn of the unique culture and visit the art center.
+Be welcomed with a cultural performance and basket-weaving exhibition before enjoying a traditional Australian afternoon tea of damper and billy tea.

 Accommodations